langston-barrett/tree-sitter-souffle/README.md

 - Linting
 - Static analysis

-It does *not* currently aim to support round-trip printing (i.e., code formatting).
+It does *not* currently aim to support round-trip printing (i.e., code formatting and refactoring).

 ## On the C Pre-Processor

 This parser has limited support for parsing C pre-processor `#line` directives, which may be helpful for analysis tasks.
-To avoid over-complicating the grammar, you can configure your preprocessor to not emit such tokens (`-P` for `mcpp`).
+To avoid over-complicating the grammar, it does not handle directives in the middle of top-level entities (e.g., in between two conjuncts of a rule).
+You can configure your preprocessor to not emit such tokens (`-P` for `mcpp`).

 ## Design

 The grammar doesn't mirror the structure of the Soufflé C++ parser implementation nor the grammar as presented in the Soufflé documentation.
 It instead tries to map nonterminals to more abstract categories, i.e., categories that match the way we think about the language.
 For instance, the Soufflé C++ parser doesn't have a nonterminal for constants, whereas this parser does.
-As another example, the Soufflé documentation has this specification for type declarations:
+As another example, the Soufflé documentation has this specification for type
+declarations:

 ```
 type_decl ::= '.type' IDENT ("<:" type_name | "=" ( type_name ( "|" type_name )* | record_list | adt_branch ( "|" adt_branch )* ))
 ```